everest-engineering/terraform-aws-mongodb/mongo-provisioner-ec2/README.md

 `> ansible-galaxy install undergreen.mongodb --ignore-errors --ignore-certs`

 ### 3. SSH Keys
-User needs to provide SSH keys for the **terraform-provider-mongodb** module to perform remote provisioning.
+User needs to provide SSH keys for the **terraform-mongodb-provisioning** module to perform remote provisioning.

 You can generate SSH keys using the following command: